Happyfield7/p4lab/exercises/basic_tunnel/README.md

 The new header type will contain a protocol ID, which indicates the type of packet being encapsulated, along with a destination ID to be used for routing.

-> **Spoiler alert:** There is a reference solution in the `solution`
-> sub-directory.
-Feel free to compare your implementation to the reference.

 The starter code for this assignment is in a file called `basic_tunnel.p4` and is simply the solution to the IP router from the previous exercise.

 ### A note about the control plane